Pogacar storms to phenomenal Strade Bianche victory

 Alaphilippe joined up with the main peloton with 75km remaining and little more than a minute between them and a breakaway group.

-The breakaway was caught with 52km to go on the gruelling Monte Santa Maria climb made harder by the wind.
+The breakaway was caught with 52km to go on the gruelling Monte Sante Marie climb made harder by the wind.

-That didn't stop Pogacar making his move shortly afterwards, slowly stretching his lead on the peloton to a minute and a half over the next 20km.
+That didn't stop Pogacar making his move shortly afterwards, slowly stretching his lead on the peloton to a minute 30 seconds over the next 20km.

 He hit the Colle Pinzuto sector, around 20km from the finish, with a lead of around a minute over a four-man chasing group lead by Valverde.